Microsoft and PCI DSS

 Frequently asked questions

-The "April 2016" date seen on the cover page of the Azure AoC is when the AoC template was published.
+The June 2018 date on the cover page is when the AoC template was published.
 Refer to Section 2 for the date of the assessment.
-The provided link, http://aka.ms/azure-pci, goes to the most recent version of the Azure AoC.

 Azure is continuously releasing new services that PCI customers want to leverage.
 To keep up with customer demand, Azure undergoes two PCI assessments annually.
 The "Core" AoC covers the Azure platform, infrastructure, and the bulk of Azure services.
 The "Add-on" AoC covers new Azure services that were not included in the Core assessment.
 Both AoCs should be used together, as the Add-on AoC relies on the Core AoC.
 The Core AoC is issued in March, and the Add-on AoC follows each year in June.